dortania/OpenCore-Install-Guide/config.plist/skylake.md

 ![Kernel](https://i.imgur.com/l1pu0cJ.png)

 **Add**: Here's where you specify which kexts to load, order matters here so make sure Lilu.kext is always first!
-Other higher priority kexts come after Lilu such as VirtualSMC, AppleALC, WhateverGreen, etc. Please see the [Kext section](ktext#kexts) for what kexts we recommend.
+Other higher priority kexts come after Lilu such as VirtualSMC, AppleALC, WhateverGreen, etc. Reminder that [ProperTree](https://github.com/corpnewt/ProperTree) users can run Cmd/Ctrl+R to add all their kexts in the correct order without manually typing each kext out.

 * **BundlePath**
    * Name of the kext